 This is a specialized and very uncommon connector type intended to be used for environments subjected to shocks and vibrations.

 Also Read: What Does HDMI Cable Look Like?

 HDMI Cables Can Also Be Found With Different Ends

 In addition to that, HDMI cables can also have different connectors on each end.
 Such HDMI cables are either called adapter cables or extenders.

-You can find HDMI cables that switch HDMI interface to a different interface such as HDMI-DVI.
+You can find HDMI cables that switch the HDMI interface to a different interface, such as HDMI-DVI.